 In practice, an occupational pension works like an additional, deferred salary so that you will receive more than the national pension when you exit working life.

 Chalmers pays in 4.5 – 6% of your salary to your occupational pension.
-If you earn more than about SEK 38,500, additional pension contributions are paid on the portion exceeding that amount.
+Depending on age, if you earn more than SEK 37,000 - 38,500 per month, additional pension contributions are paid on the portion exceeding that amount.
 The percentage varies here as well, but is between 30–60%, depending on factors including your age and length of service.

-Benefits that can be paid to your family if you pass away.
-The minimum benefit is SEK 4,430 per month for six years.
+Benefit that can be paid to your family if you pass away.
+The minimum benefit is about SEK 4,500 per month for five years.*

 At Chalmers, you have the option to save for a higher pension through a “salary exchange” scheme.
 This allows you to save part of your gross salary, on favourable terms, for your occupational pension.
 This way, you increase the occupational pension that your employer already pays.